opengovern/og-describer-render/platform/constants/Setup.md

 #### Add Integration

-- Navigate to **Integrations**, select **Linode**, and click **Add New Integration**.
+- Navigate to **Integrations**, select **Render**, and click **Add New Integration**.

 #### Enter API Token

-- Paste the personal access token you generated from Linode.
+- Paste the personal access token you generated from Render.

 #### Complete Integration

 - Click **Next**, review the integration details, and then **Confirm** to establish the connection.

-By following these steps, you have successfully integrated your Linode account with opencomply, allowing read access and necessary write permissions for VPCs to enhance governance and compliance within the platform.
+By following these steps, you have successfully integrated your Render account with opencomply, allowing read access and necessary write permissions for VPCs to enhance governance and compliance within the platform.
 ```